Create Tag & Variable Rules

 Organize your rules with names and labels.
 While the name of the rule should be descriptive, you can also add labels to help further organize the rules.
 Labels can have one or more terms separated by spaces.
 The auto-fill list will show the current labels as soon as you begin typing.
 Arrow down and press Enter to select from the list.
 Or, if the label is not already in the list, press Enter or click Create New Label to add it.
-All labels are forced to lowercase.
+All labels are forced to be lowercase.

 After the rule is saved, you can search by either name or label in the rule list.
 When searching by multiple labels in the list of rules, the list will filter to only those rules that contain all the labels.

 The rule can also be set to validate multiple times on a page or action.
 This is helpful in such cases where a video event would be expected to fire three times, for example, during a 10 second pause on a page where a video plays.
 The rule fails if it doesn't meet the rule criteria the exact number of times configured.

 A final configuration option on the General tab lets you specify one or more emails to send alerts to whenever the rule fails.
 This is not commonly used because it is not usually specific enough because it notifies all the recipients regardless of whether they have any interest in the specific audit or Journey the rule may be applied to.
 Use this if it is critical that a specific person always knows about the rule failure.
 Otherwise set up the notification in the specific audit or Journey and leave this field blank.

 Rules contains two similar but very specific parameters, filters and conditions.
 A filter specifies when a condition should be validated.
 A condition describes how a tag or variable should be configured on the page.